geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="225px" width="225px"}

 The Sequoia is about the size of a GoPro camera.
 It’s lightweight enough to fly from a consumer-style drone such as the 3DR Solo.
 Flying this camera over a field allows us to collect light reflected in a variety of ways.
-The Sequoia is sensitive in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge) bands and by manipulating these bands we can create different vegetation indices, one of which is known as the NRG.
-Most folks are familiar with RGB images but in an NRG image the standard RGB colors (Red-Green-Blue) are exchanged for a different set of color bands: NIR (Near-infrared), Red and the Green.
+The Sequoia is sensitive in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge) bands and by manipulating these bands we created different vegetation indices, one of which is known as the NRG.
+Most folks are familiar with RGB images but in an NRG image the standard RGB colors (Red-Green-Blue) are exchanged for a different set of color bands: NIR (Near-infrared), Red and Green.
 Here is an example NRG image.

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}